grekiki/GravityRow/README.md

 # GravityRow
 4 in a row with circular gravity.
 AI should easily beat you.
-Just have to make a bad one...
+Hard and harder difficulty are probably very simmilar.